 - becomes painful

-- does not shrink in size after one year
+- doesn’t shrink after one year

 - becomes trapped or blocks the intestines